Experimenting in Equilibrium: Designing Experiments under Equilibrium Effects

 We formally describe a flexible stochastic model in Section \ref{sec:model}; here, we briefly outline a simple variant of our model that lets us highlight some key properties of our approach.
 Each day $t = 1, \, ..., \, T$ there are $i = 1, \, ..., \, n$ potential suppliers, and demand for $D_t$ identical tasks to be accomplished.
 A central platform chooses a distribution $\pi_t$, and then offers each supplier random payments \smash{$P_{it} \simiid \pi_t$} they commit to pay for each unit of demand served.
 The suppliers observe both $\pi_t$ a state variable $A_t$ that can be used to accurately anticipate demand $D_t$ (e.g., $A_t$ could capture local weather or events); however, the platform does not have access to $A_t$.
 Given their knowledge of $P_{it}$ and $A_t$, each supplier independently chooses to become ``active''; we write $Z_{it} = 1$ for active suppliers and $Z_{it} = 0$ else.
 Then, demand $D_t$ is randomly allocated to active suppliers.

-Our key assumption is that each supplier chooses to become active based on their expected revenue conditionally on being active: They first compute $q_{A_t}(\pi_t)$, their expected allocation rate (rate at which they will be matched with demand) conditionally on being active and given $A_t$ and $\pi_t$.
-They then decide whether to become active by comparing the expected revenue $P_{it} q_{A_t}(\pi_t)$ with a random outside option.\footnote{Here, we assume that suppliers don't take into account the effect of their own decision to become active on their expected allocation rate.
-This is often taken to be a reasonable assumption in large stochastic systems \citep[e.g.,][]{chetty2009sufficient}.} The form of $q(\cdot)$ depends on both the amount of available supply and demand, and the efficiency with which supply can be matched with demand; see Section \ref{sec:model} for an example based on a queuing network.
+Our key assumption is that each supplier chooses to become active based on their expected revenue conditionally on being active, and furthermore that they do so via stationary reasoning \citep{hopenhayn1992entry}.
+Each supplier first computes $q_{A_t}(\pi_t)$, their expected allocation rate (rate at which they will be matched with demand) conditionally on being active and given $A_t$ and $\pi_t$.
+They then decide whether to become active by comparing the expected revenue $P_{it} q_{A_t}(\pi_t)$ with a random outside option.
+We refer to this as a stationary model of supplier choice as we implicitly assume that suppliers don't take into account the effect of their own decision to become active on their expected allocation rate.
+This is often taken to be a reasonable assumption in large stochastic systems \citep{adlakha2015equilibria,chetty2009sufficient,weintraub2008markov}.

+The form of $q(\cdot)$ depends on both the amount of available supply and demand, and the efficiency with which supply can be matched with demand; see Section \ref{sec:model} for an example based on a queuing network.
 Finally, the platform's utility $U_t$ is given by the revenue from the demand served minus payments made to suppliers.
 Figure \ref{fig:example} shows a simple example of an equilibrium resulting from this model in the limit as $n$ gets large in a setting where all suppliers are offered the same payment $p$, for a specific realization of demand $D$.
 We see that, as $p$ gets larger, the active supply gets larger than demand and the utilization of active suppliers goes down.